jmetzger/training-mariadb-galera/galera-poweroutage.md

-# Start Cluster after poweroutage
+# Start Cluster after power outage

+## What is the catch ?

+  * You want to start the cluster with the most recent node

 ## Prerequisites